 When we got married, Silas and I had super humble beginnings.
 We didn’t spend money on anything we didn’t need.
 Even though it was a challenge, it taught us to be good with money, and handy at making things we need.
 I’m so glad to have those creative skills, and I use them every day as we build up our home.
-One thing I have had my eye on for home decor is those huge lettering signs.
-It hit me the other day to just make one.

 Also, at the very bottom of the post, there is a printable version of the lyrics I used for the sign.
 The signs blank canvas area dimensions are 59.5″x27″